Joint Terrorism Task Forces

 They are the FBI’s Joint Terrorism Task Forces, or JTTFs.

-Today, the JTTFs include more than 4,200 members nationwide—more than four times the pre-9/11 total—hailing from over 600 state and local agencies and 50 federal agencies (the Department of Homeland Security, the U.S. military, Immigration and Customs Enforcement, and the Transportation Security Administration, to name a few).
+Today, the JTTFs include approximately 4,000 members nationwide—more than four times the pre-9/11 total—hailing from over 500 state and local agencies and 55 federal agencies (the Department of Homeland Security, the U.S. military, Immigration and Customs Enforcement, and the Transportation Security Administration, to name a few).

 The benefits of JTTFs?
 They provide one-stop shopping for information regarding terrorist activities.
 They enable a shared intelligence base across many agencies.
 They create familiarity among investigators and managers before a crisis.
 And perhaps most importantly, they pool talents, skills, and knowledge from across the law enforcement and intelligence communities into a single team that responds together.